lphansen/QuantMFR/_sources/theory/theory.md

-# Introduction to Theoretical Framework
+# Recursive Utility Framework

+We aim to solve models which employ the following **recursive utility** framework:

+$$
+V_t = \left[ (1 - \beta) \left(C_t\right)^{1-\rho}  + \beta  \left( R_t \right)^{1-\rho} \right]^{\frac 1 {1-\rho}}
+$$ (my_label)
+where

+$$\label{homog1b}
+R_t = \left( {\mathbb E} \left[ \left( V_{t+1} \right)^{1-\gamma} \mid {\mathfrak A}_t \right] \right)^{\frac 1 {1-\gamma}} .
+$$ (my_label)

+Note that $0<\beta<1$ is a subjective discount factor, $\rho$ is the inverse elasticity of intertemporal substitution and $\gamma$ describes risk aversion.
+Since continuation values are determined only up to an increasing transformation, we work with a

+# Robustnessß

 In early 2020, policymakers across the world were confronted with the decision of how to respond to the COVID-19 outbreak in the face of limited information regarding the disease's infectiousness and severity.
 Some countries opted for severe lockdowns, while others adopted a wait-and-see approach.

 Similarly, designing the optimal climate policy requires reckoning with uncertainty surrounding the impact of economic activity on climate change as well as the adoption of new technologies.
 Should policymakers act under the assumption that a set of models are equally likely, or act under the worst-case scenario?

 The answer depends on society's aversion to ambiguity and model misspecification.

-## Robustness to Model Misspecification
+## Recursive Utility Framework

 The homogeneous of degree one representation of recursive utility is

-$$
-V_t = \left[ (1 - \beta) \left(C_t\right)^{1-\rho}  + \beta  \left( R_t \right)^{1-\rho} \right]^{\frac 1 {1-\rho}}
-$$
-where
-$$\label{homog1b}
-R_t = \left( {\mathbb E} \left[ \left( V_{t+1} \right)^{1-\gamma} \mid {\mathfrak A}_t \right] \right)^{\frac 1 {1-\gamma}} .
-$$